SAMURAISETH/SAMURAISETH/README.md

 # Hey There 💪

-I'm [SAMURAISETH](https://github.com/SAMURAISETH/SAMURAISETH/tree/main),a programmer in Australia(i use Arch Linux by the way)
+I'm [SAMURAISETH](https://github.com/SAMURAISETH/SAMURAISETH/tree/main), a programmer in Australia(i use Arch Linux by the way)

 I build and design what ever i want and come up with